okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-oin-app/main/index.md

 A dedicated test admin account in your app is required for Okta integration testing.
 This test account needs to be active beyond the submission period in case Okta needs to update or troubleshoot your app integration.
 Ensure that the test admin account has:

-* Privileges to SSO configuration in your test app
+* Privileges to configure SSO in your test app
 * Privileges to administer test users in your test app

 See [Test account guidelines](/docs/guides/submit-app-prereq/main/#test-account-guidelines).

 > **Note**: This admin account is in your app and not an account in Okta.

-1. Click the **Testing information** dropdown arrow and specify the following test account details:
+1. In the **Testing information** section, specify the following test account details:

     | <div style="width:100px">Property</div> | Description  |
     | --------------- | ------------ |